nickserv/danamccurdy.com/_posts/2014-07-05-a-work-in-progress.md

 ---
-title: A Work in Progress
+title: Bigger Than Ourselves
+categories:
-categories: love
+  - love
+published: true
+centered: false
 ---

 Love is a work in progress.